DavidDump/bakalar/notes.md

 LALR parsers are widely used in compiler construction and are the basis for many parser generators, such as Yacc (Yet Another Compiler Compiler) and Bison.
 These tools allow developers to define grammars for programming languages and automatically generate the corresponding LALR parser.

 In summary, LALR parsers are a powerful and efficient tool for syntax analysis in compilers, capable of handling a wide variety of programming languages while maintaining a manageable state space.

-# Regular Expression
-A regular expression (often abbreviated as regex or regexp) is a sequence of characters that defines a search pattern.
-It is commonly used for string matching and manipulation.
-Regular expressions can be used to:
-- Search: Find specific patterns within text.
-For example, you can use regex to search for email addresses, phone numbers, or specific words in a document.
-- Match: Determine if a string conforms to a certain pattern.
-For instance, you can check if a string is a valid date format or if it contains only digits.
-- Replace: Substitute parts of a string that match a pattern with another string.
-This is useful for tasks like sanitizing input or formatting text.
-- Split: Divide a string into an array of substrings based on a specified pattern.

-Basic concepts:
-- Characters: Any literal characater will match themselves.
-- Boolean "or" |: A vertical bar that seperates alternatives.
-- Grouping: Parentheses are used to define groups and precedence of operators
-- Quantification: A quantifier after an element (such as a token, character, or group) specifies how many times the preceding element is allowed to repeat.
-  - ?: The question mark indicates zero or one occurrences of the preceding element.
-  - *: The asterisk indicates zero or more occurrences of the preceding element.
-  - +: The plus sign indicates one or more occurrences of the preceding element.
-  - {n}: The preceding item is matched exactly n times.
-  - {min,}: The preceding item is matched min or more times.
-  - {,max}: The preceding item is matched max or less times.
-  - {min,max}: The preceding item is matched at least min times, but no more that max times.
-- Wildcard: The `.` Wildcard maches any characater.
-These constructions can be combined to form arbitrarily complex expressions.